Protect Your Investment Properties

 What is Rental Property Insurance?

 Rental Property Insurance is a policy designed to protect landlords and investors in the event of damage or loss to a dwelling while it is rented or leased to tenants.

 A rental property insurance policy differs from a homeowner’s insurance as it is specifically made for rental investments.
 Depending on the type of property you are renting out, there are suitable policies that can keep your assets protected.
 Feel free to contact any of our agents who can help you determine the best policy to fit your needs.

-Why Do I Need Insurance for Rental Property?
+Do I Need Insurance for Rental Property in Massachusetts?

 Property owners and landlords need rental insurance to cover special circumstances that a general homeowner’s policy doesn’t cover.